Author: Anna Klas

 We welcome you to connect with the student council on Instagram to stay updated and engaged with our activities.
 Join our vibrant social media community today and stay informed about the latest developments.

-The Aurora 2030 programme, an ambitious chapter in this alliance’s narrative, commenced with immense enthusiasm and a promise of great potential.
+The Aurora 2030 project, an ambitious chapter in this alliance’s narrative, commenced with immense enthusiasm and a promise of great potential.
 It embarks on a mission to redefine educational practices, foster social entrepreneurship, and confront societal challenges head-on.

 Notably, the University of Iceland has been honoured with the leadership role in this alliance and received a significant grant from the European Commission, amounting to approximately seventeen per cent of the total 14 million Euros.
 This substantial investment will undoubtedly expedite efforts to revolutionise teaching and learning methodologies and nurture future socially conscious innovators and entrepreneurs.